The Asset Management Review: Lebanon

-There are no limitations on subscribing as general partners to the PIC.
-However limited partners' shares subscription can only be made by way of an exempt offering, de facto outside the scope of regulation for public subscription, to professional clients, counterparties, the general partners, the managers (including an investment management company assuming such role) or investors with at least 150 million lira initial subscription or its equivalent in foreign currencies.
+There are no limitations on subscribing as general partners to the PIC; however, limited partners' shares subscriptions can only be made by way of an exempt offering, de facto outside the scope of regulation for public subscription, to professional clients, counterparties, the general partners, the managers (including an investment management company assuming such role) or investors with at least a 150 million Lebanese pounds initial subscription or its equivalent in foreign currencies.

-Crucially, to promote efficiency and performance, the PIC may delegate the managing of its investment funds to one or more asset managers duly licensed by the CMA or any foreign authority of a jurisdiction having equivalent regulatory standards with the ones of Lebanon.
+Crucially, to promote efficiency and performance, the PIC may delegate the managing of its investment funds to one or more asset managers duly licensed by the CMA or any foreign authority of a jurisdiction with equivalent regulatory standards to Lebanon's.

-As other countries and regions, such as the US, UK and EU, have largely employed the monetary and fiscal firepower of their central banks and treasuries to mitigate the impact of the pandemic's crisis, Lebanon has not been able to make use of decisive monetary and fiscal actions amidst a stall on reforms.
+As other countries and regions, such as the United States, United Kingdom and European Union, have largely employed the monetary and fiscal firepower of their central banks and treasuries to mitigate the impact of the pandemic, Lebanon has not been able to make use of decisive monetary and fiscal actions amidst a stall on reforms.

 Granted, both Lebanon's future and the global future is abundantly uncertain, and the challenges are monumental.